fanthore/messageStore/README.md

 # messageStore

-Simple python project to store owtracks location data to sqlite DB
+Simple python project to store owntracks location data to sqlite DB

-This project is not dry yet.
-Use at your own risks

 ## Getting Started

 You will need a working MQTT mosquitto broker and owntracks installed on one client.

 ### Prerequisites